pmndrs/zustand/docs/practice-with-no-store-actions.md

+---
-# Practice with no store actions
+title: Practice with no store actions
+nav: 9
+---

 The recommended usage in the Readme is to colocate actions within the store.